alessandroNarcisi96/SentimentAnalysis/README.md

 The loss function used is the CrossEntropyLoss with a batch size of 32 over 10 epochs.<br/>
 In order to detect overfitting and ensure stability,cross-validation is applied.<br/>
+On the y-axis there is the accuracy whereas on the x-axis there is the number of the epoch<br/>

 As shown,the test line is quite fluctuating until the 6th epoch.After that,the accuracy results to be very stable and coherent with the training accuracy.<br/>